PyO3/pyo3/guide/src/parallelism.md

 # Parallelism

-CPython has the infamous [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock), which prevent that several threads can execute Python code in parallel.
+CPython has the infamous [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock), which prevents that several threads can execute Python code in parallel.
 This makes threading in Python a bad fit for [CPU-bound](https://stackoverflow.com/questions/868568/) tasks and often forces developers to accept the overhead of multiprocessing.

 In PyO3 parallelism can be easily achieved in Rust-only code.
 Let's take a look at our [word-count](https://github.com/PyO3/pyo3/blob/master/examples/word-count/src/lib.rs) example, where we have a `search` function that utilizes the [rayon](https://github.com/nikomatsakis/rayon) crate to count words in parallel.
 ```rust